 - abdominal crunches

-Before moving to more intense exercise
+Before starting intense exercise

 Pelvic floor muscles

-- have low back, pelvic or joint pain
+- lower back, pelvic or joint pain

-- leak urine (pee) whilst running
+- leaking urine (pee) when running

 - put you at a higher risk of bone stress fractures